ImagingDataCommons/highdicom/docs/tid1500parsing.rst

 Additionally for
 :meth:`highdicom.sr.MeasurementReport.get_planar_roi_measurement_groups`, and
 :meth:`highdicom.sr.MeasurementReport.get_volumetric_roi_measurement_groups` it
-also possible to filter by graphic type and reference type (how the ROI is specified in the measurement group).
+is possible to filter by graphic type and reference type (how the ROI is specified in the measurement group).

 To search by graphic type, pass an instance of either the